InsaneMiner/Learning/blog/entry/welcome-to-learning.md

 ## What is Learning?

-Learning is a completely free and opensource lms platform (udemy-like), as all of those well-known websites you can also create your courses by cloning and modifying the source code, you can create/delete/modify already existing courses, lessons, blog entries and even create your own learning-based platform.
+Learning is a completely libre lms platform (udemy-like), as all of those well-known websites you can also create your courses by cloning and modifying the source code, you can create/delete/modify already existing courses, lessons, blog entries and even create your own learning-based platform.